-Rising number of pupils home educated (BBC, UK, 21-12-15) – discussion of reasons why people choose to home educate, and why the number is fairly steeply on the rise in the UK.
+Rising number of pupils home educated (BBC, UK, 21-12-15) – discussion of reasons why people choose to home educate.
+It also explains why the number is rising rapidly in the UK.

 School’s Out: Home Education on the up in Wales (BBC, UK, 02-09-15) – useful article on several home educators in Wales with legal information included.

-More families unschooling (Independent, Ireland, 26-03-14) – report on the increasing number of unschoolers in Ireland, including comments at the end from formerly unschooled people.
+More families unschooling (Independent, Ireland, 26-03-14) – A report on the increasing number of unschoolers in Ireland.
+This article includes comments at the end from formerly unschooled people.

 Next stop Europe!
-(Daily Mail, UK, 17-01-14) – adventurous home education for a couple with four children who are travelling the world in a vintage car.
+(Daily Mail, UK, 17-01-14) – adventurous home education for a couple with four children.
+They have been travelling the world in a vintage car.

-Give childhood back to children (Independent, UK, 12-01-14) – a long and thought-provoking article; not about home education as such, but about the need for less formal schooling, less homework, less structure to children’s lives, and more time for play and creativity.
+Give childhood back to children (Independent, UK, 12-01-14) – a long and thought-provoking article.
+It is not about home education as such, but about the need for less formal schooling.
+It also proposes less homework, less structure to children’s lives, and more time for play and creativity.